-Management of waste: Putting in place efficient systems for managing waste to cut down on pollution in the environment. • Reduction of Air Pollution: Initiatives aimed at improving air guality and reduce air pollution. · Conservation and Restoration of Mangroves: Restoring and protecting mangrove ecosystems for the sake of ecological harmony. • Aligned India's policies on the environment: The Environment Protection Act of 1986 and the National Environment Policy of 2006, two of India's environmental policies, provide a framework for environmental protection and enhancement.
+- Management of Water: putting strategies into action to effectively control and conserve water resources. - Sustainable Farming: promoting environmentally friendly and long-lasting farming methods. - Management of waste: Putting in place efficient systems for managing waste to cut down on pollution in the environment. • Reduction of Air Pollution: Initiatives aimed at improving air quality and reduce air pollution.

+• Conservation and Restoration of Mangroves: Restoring and protecting mangrove ecosystems for the sake of ecological harmony. • Aligned India's policies on the environment: The Environment Protection Act of 1986 and the National Environment Policy of 2006, two of India's environmental policies, provide a framework for environmental protection and enhancement.
 These approaches, close by the GCP, plan to protect woodlands, untamed life, and the general indigenous habitat. • Aligned with India's Climate Goals: India's efforts to adhere to international commitments, such as those made at COP 26, include the GCP. • It broadens the scope of tradable credits beyond CO2 reductions to include a variety of sustainable practices, complementing the Carbon Credit Trading Scheme established by the Energy Conservation (Amendment) Act, 2022. • In sync with global efforts to restore ecosystems: The GCP lines up with the UN Ten years on Environment Reclamation (2021-2030), which accentuates the increasing of rebuilding endeavors. • In this regard, India's strategy involves involving all stakeholders in the restoration process and using traditional conservation and knowledge practices.
-By adopting eco-friendly practices, industries can earn Green Credits. contributing to their corporate social responsibility (CSR) goals.
+By adopting eco-friendly practices, industries can earn Green Credits, contributing to their corporate social responsibility (CSR) goals.
 Months turned into years as construction began, and the building gradually rose into the skyline, a testament to sustainable urban development.
 As the project neared completion, Rajesh & Dev, had sparked a movement.
 More developers started embracing the Green Credit Program, encouraged by the success of Rajesh 's project.
-The impact • Plantation of trees: planting trees to combat deforestation and create more • Management of Water: putting strategies into action to effectively control and • Sustainable Farming: promoting environmentally friendly and long-lasting was not just aesthetic but benefits of GCP were evident also.
+The impact was not just aesthetic but benefits of GCP were evident also.
 Improved Air Quality: